Triton (mythology): Hellenistic and Roman art

 Though not a contemporaneous inscription or commentary, Pliny (d.
 79 CE) commented on the work that "there are Nereids riding on dolphins… and also Tritons" in this sculpture.

 In later Greek periods into the Roman period Tritons were depicted as ichthyocentaurs, i.e., merman with a horse's forelegs in place of arms.
 The earliest known examples are from the 2nd century BC.
 The term "Ichthyocentaur" did not originate in Ancient Greece, and only appeared in writing in the Byzantine period (12th century); "Centaur-Triton" is another word for a Triton with horse-legs.

 Besides examples in which the horse-like forelimbs have been replaced by wings, there are other examples where the forelegs have several clawed digits (somewhat like lions), as in one relief at the Glyptothek in Munich, Germany.
 A Triton with a lower extremity like a lobster or crayfish, in a fresco unearthed from Herculanum has been mentioned.

 Double-tailed tritons began to be depicted by the late 2nd century BC, such as in the Altar of Domitius Ahenobarbus.
 Rumpf thought that might be the earliest example of a "Triton with two fish-tails (Triton mit zwei Fischschwänzen)".
 However the double-tailed tritonesses in Damophon's sculptures at Lycosura predates it, and even this is doubted to be the first example.
 Lattimore believed the two-tailed triton should be dated to the 4th century BC, and speculated that Skopas was the one to devise it.

 As aforementioned, there is the female version of the half-human, half-fishlike being, sometimes called a "tritoness" or a "female triton".

 Literature in the Roman period

 The first literary attestation of Tritons (Trītōnēs) in the plural was Virgil's Aeneid (c.
 29–19 BC).
 In the 1st century CE, another Latin poet Valerius Flaccus wrote in Argonautica that there was a huge Triton at each side of Neptune's chariot, holding the reins of horses.
 And Statius (1st century) makes a Triton figurehead adorn the prow of the Argo.

-Trions and nereids appear as marine retinues (marinumobsequium) to the goddess Venus in Apuleius's Metamorphoses, or "The Golden Ass".
+Tritons and nereids appear as marine retinues (marinumobsequium) to the goddess Venus in Apuleius's Metamorphoses, or "The Golden Ass".